A-French-PngHash/Twixer/Server/doc.md

 Return data on the given user as well as tweets ordered by date (most recent first)

 Parameters in headers:
 - username
 - length : Number of tweet to retrieve.
 - offset
 - order-by : ["date", "popularity", "number_of_response"]

+Optional parameters in headers:
+- token (to get more data about the tweet)

 Returns :
 {
 "username": ""
+"name": ""
+"profile_banner_color": string, hex color
 "following":
 "follower":
 "join_date" : iso 8601 format,
+"description" : ""
+"tweets": [],
+OPTIONAL :
-	"birth_date" : iso 8601 format (field may not be there if the user did not set a birth_date) description : ""
+"birth_date" : iso 8601 format (field may not be there if the user did not set a birth_date), "is_following" : If the request is authentified (executed using an account), this indicates if the user doing the request is following the user requested
-	"tweets": []

 }

 ### POST /profile
 Updates the profile data for the user.

 Parameters in headers :
 - token

 Optionnal parameters in headers :
-	- description : to update the user's description.
+- description : update description.
-	- birth-date  : to update the user's birht date. (use iso format)
+- birth-date  : update the user's birht date. (use iso format)
+- profile-banner-color: updtate the user's banner color (use hex string)
+- name: update the user's name (max 255 char)

 Optionnal file (in body):
 - profile-picture : if provided updates the user's profile picture.
 Will resize and truncate the image if necessary to make it 200x200.

 ### GET /profile/picture
 Gets the profile picture of the user

 Parameters in headers:
 - username

 Returns the profile picture in body as file under the key profile-picture.
 If the profile picture does not exist, returns an empty response using code 200